tnustrings/ct/readme.md

   print("are there dolphins in the zoo?")
 ``

-if you'd like to switch back to foo.py, go via its name or its alias:
+if you'd like to switch back to foo.py like this:

-``//foo
+``//foo.py
   print("hello foo again")
 ``